danlentz/printv/README.md

-As I have wound up copying this utility from project to project, incorporating various extensions and tweaks along the way, it occurred to me that it was probably time to spin off my "extended" printv into a standalone library.
+As I have wound up copying this utility from project to project, incorporating various extensions and tweaks along the way, it occurred to me that it was probably time to spin off my "extended" PRINTV into a standalone library.
 Also included is the Clozure Associates' *PPMX* macro-expansion macro which is very useful in its own right, and has proven invaluable during development and debugging of PRINTV.

-The extended features implemented (apart from having printv available independently of the massive GBBopen project) include:
+The extended features implemented (apart from having PRINTV available independently of the massive GBBopen project) include:

 * Tracing lexical variable assignments in LET and LET* forms